Matrix models for the nested hypergeometric tau-functions: Introduction

-Hypergeometric tau-functions are closely related to the matrix models, and one of the main goals of this paper is to generalize this relation to the nested hypergeometric tau-functions.
+Hypergeometric tau-functions are closely related to matrix models, and one of the main goals of this paper is to generalize this relation to the nested hypergeometric tau-functions.
 For this purpose we restrict ourself to the tau-functions with diagonal group operators described by the weight generating functions of the form \be G(z)=\frac{\prod_{i=1}^\ell(1+u_iz)}{\prod_{j=1}^n(1+v_jz)}e^{wz}. \ee This corresponds to an arbitrary combination of the weight generating function associated with the strictly monotone, monotone, and simple Hurwitz numbers, which makes the family natural for the enumerative geometry and topological string applications.
 For this family of the nested hypergeometric tau-functions we provide a general construction of the multi-matrix model.
 This multi-matrix model is a combination of the normal, unitary, and complex matrix integrals and has a chain structure, which allows us to reduce it to the eigenvalue integral.
 The eigenvalue integral is a combination of the perturbative Gaussian integrals and elementary residues.

 For more specific combinations of the diagonal group elements the nested hypergeometric tau-functions can also be described by the cut-and-join operators of \cite{WLZZ,Adr,Oconj,MMCH}.
-As usual, the tau-functions are described by the action of the exponential operators on the elementary generating function, however, for the nested hypergeometric family this action contains several non-commutative exponential operators.
+As usual, the tau-functions are described by the action of the exponential operators on the elementary generating function (an exponential of a linear combination of variables, or just a constant), however, for the nested hypergeometric family this action contains several non-commutative exponential operators.